-Working my whole adult life in the fashion industry as a Patternmaker for iconic fashion brands I had access to tons of fabric and notions being thrown away.
-Sometimes I couldn't bare to see the goods go to waste.
-Although I had access to fashion from where I worked it was not always what I wanted to wear.
+Working my whole adult life in the fashion industry as a Designer/Patternmaker/Technical Designer for iconic fashion brands I had access to tons of fabric and notions being thrown away.
+Sometimes I couldn't bare to see the goods go to waste and knew there was more to make with these wastes.

 I was making well-made clothing with many functional pockets, but flattering at the same time, because of the fit and tailoring.
 The one-off vests, skirts, and dresses were perfect for a busy schedule of work, running around with kids, and still presentable for an Art opening, a play, volunteering, or a last minute dinner date.

-People continue to give me their clothing, if I come across a garment that seems perfect as is, it gets donated to one of my favorite charities.
-We all have so much, that I only use what my family grows out of or friends drop off on our front porch, rejected for whatever reason, not to forget the truly reject goods at work.
+We all have so much, people continue to give me their clothing, if I come across a garment that seems perfect as is, it gets donated to one of my favorite charities.
+I only use what my family grows out of or friends drop off on our front porch, rejected for whatever reason.

 Always being enterprising, the scraps from cutting things up are used for collaged pillows, table runners , and slip covers.
 Hence, the Home Goods were born.
-I like to think of our home interiors as the Bowl (the vessel, the home) in Salad Bowl Dress.
+The Bowl (the vessel, the home interiors) in Salad Bowl Dress.